mesosphere/marathon/docs/docs/deployments.md

 The minimumHealthCapacity is a percentage which, when applied to the instance count, defines the number of healthy instances that a certain version of the application must have at all times during update.

-- __minimumHealthCapacity == 0__ : All old instances can be killed before the new version is deployed.
+- __`minimumHealthCapacity` == 0__ : All old instances can be killed before the new version is deployed.
-- __minimumHealthCapacity == 1__ : All instances of the new version are deployed side by side before the old version is stopped
+- __`minimumHealthCapacity` == 1__ : All instances of the new version are deployed side by side before the old version is stopped.
-- __minimumHealthCapacity between 0 and 1__ : Scale the old version to minimumHealthCapacity and start the new version to minimumHealthCapacity side by side.
+- __`minimumHealthCapacity` between 0 and 1__ : Scale the old version to minimumHealthCapacity and start the new version to minimumHealthCapacity side by side.
 If this is completed successfully, the new version is scaled to 100% and the old version is stopped.

 This gets a bit more complex if there are dependencies.
 In the example above, when the applications are updated, Marathon performs the following actions: